la-voz/ans-feed-by-tag-paged/README.md

-# ans-feed-by-author
+# ans-feed-by-tag
-ANS Feed by Author for using with ARC Publisher
+ANS Feed by TAG for using with ARC Publisher